Quick Start Guide — Final Cut Pro

 - Select the sample clip in the Timeline window (click the clip there).

-- Use the panel Effects > Neat Video > Reduce Noise v5 to add the Neat Video effect to the clip.
+- Go to the panel Effects > Neat Video > Reduce Noise v5 and then drag-and-drop the Reduce Noise v5 effect from that panel to the clip in the timeline.

 Go to Inspector panel (in the right part of the FCP window; if closed, you can open it using the menu